 Butler University Audition Option

-Judges and Clinicians
+Faculty Judges and Clinicians

 A native of Northport, NY, Dana Zenobi is a versatile performer who embraces both standard repertoire and new music.
 An active recitalist, Dr. Zenobi earned national recognition as an interpreter of art song by women composers when she was awarded an Honorable Mention for Exceptional Repertoire by The American Prize (2016).
 She has appeared as concert soloist with ensembles including the Austin Civic Orchestra, the Valley Symphony Orchestra and Chorale, the Austin Chamber Ensemble, and line upon line percussion ensemble.
 She has also performed with Viola by Choice chamber music ensemble, and is featured on their 2010 debut recording, Florilegium.
 On the opera stage, she was deemed "the chief vocal pleasure" of Lyric Opera Cleveland's The Pirates of Penzance, and named "a soprano to listen for" by the Cleveland Press...
 Read full bio here.

 Dr. Oliver Worthington, Assistant Professor of Voice, Butler Opera Theatre Director

-See our Frequently Asked Questions (coming soon) or contact: Dana Zenobi, DMA at email@example.com
+Contact: Dana Zenobi, DMA at email@example.com